Cradock Four: Background

 After the police teargassed the township on 15 June, the community began a boycott of white-owned shops for one day on the anniversary of the Soweto uprising, June 16.
 The police dispersed the crowd with sjamboks and teargas, and police vehicles were stoned.
 More than 200 people were charged with arson and unlawful gathering.
 In August, a successful seven-day boycott of white shops was called to protest against the detentions of their leaders.
 The detained men were released on 10 October 1984.

 In December 1984, Goniwe called for a boycott known as the "Black Christmas" of white-owned shops, infuriating the white business community.
 The boycott was successful as the Lingelihle community did not buy food or liquor from white-owned stores.
-On February 1985, at a funeral for Thozi Skweyiya, who was shot during the riots of 3 February, Goniwe and others appealed to the community to stop the violence.
+In February 1985, at a funeral for Thozi Skweyiya, who was shot during the riots of 3 February, Goniwe and others appealed to the community to stop the violence.

 CRADORA meanwhile had held several meetings with the DET and its regional director, Giinther Merbold, in an attempt to get Goniwe reinstated.
-A senior DET official, De Beer, declared the case “closed”.
+A senior DET official, De Beer, declared the case "closed".
 After a community delegation to Cape Town, the DET decided to re-open the case and agreed to meet Goniwe in Cradock.
 Goniwe told them he wanted the school boycott to come to an end.
 CRADORA asked De Beer to help them get permission for a public meeting (there was a banning order for all meetings) on 29 March 1985, which De Beer did, and the meeting was held on Easter Monday.
 Goniwe said the children had to go back to school – after 15 months.

 In May, when it appeared Goniwe would be reinstated, the army and SAP raided Lingelihle, which was sealed off.
-Pamphlets linking CRADORA to “violence, communism and terrorism” were dropped from helicopters.
-Goniwe was verbally attacked over loudspeakers from the helicopters: “Goniwe did not give you water.
+Pamphlets linking CRADORA to "violence, communism and terrorism" were dropped from helicopters.
+Goniwe was verbally attacked over loudspeakers from the helicopters: "Goniwe did not give you water.
 The ANC is among you.
-Stay in your houses.”
-Ten hours later the operation ended with a blaring voice: “Thank you for your cooperation.”
+Stay in your houses."
+Ten hours later the operation ended with a blaring voice: "Thank you for your cooperation."

 Goniwe's political influence in the township led to the formation of street committees where 17 000 residents were divided into seven zones.
 About 40 activists were assigned to these different areas and held meetings in each zone to elect officials and each household could vote for their street representatives.
-This came to be known as the “G-Plan” or “Goniwe’s Plan”.
+This came to be known as the "G-Plan" or "Goniwe’s Plan".
 By late 1984, Cradock and the township of Lingelihle were seen as models of grassroots organisation by the United Democratic Front.
 The committee structures that Goniwe helped to set up were copied by other townships.